a112r/RISC-Machine/README.md

 ## Testing
 - Extensive unit tests and testbenches are provided to validate the functionality of the CPU.
 - Testbenches are written in SystemVerilog and use Modelsim for simulation
+- The project was run on an Altera DE1-SOC FPGA and tested with the top module to use switches and hex displays for input and output.